Just another important British Indian restaurant recipe!

 - Add the cumin seeds, cinnamon/cassia and cardamom pods and fry for about 30 seconds.
 Be careful not to let them darken in colour.

-- Toss in the sliced onions and fry until soft and transparent, stirring regularly.
+- Toss in the chopped onions and fry for about 5 minutes or until soft and transparent, stirring regularly.

 - Add the garlic and ginger pastes and stir to combine.
 Fry for a further minute.

-- Pour in the tomatoes, garam masala, chilli powder and turmeric and mix them all up into one happy vegetable party.
+- Pour in the tomatoes, garam masala, chilli powder and turmeric and stir well to combine.

-- Now plop in your potato cubes and fry for a further minute before pouring in the water/stock.
+- Now add your cubed potatoes and fry for a further minute before pouring in the water/stock.

 - Cover the pan and simmer until the potatoes are soft and cooked through.
 It should take about a half hour.